mikemayowa/flask_healthcare_application/README.md

+# Flask Healthcare Application

-# Survey Tool for Data Collection and Analysis
+## Survey Tool for Data Collection and Analysis

 This repository contains code for a survey tool developed with Flask, MongoDB, and Python for data analysis.